-If you're anything like me, you need a Mexican food fix at least twice a week, or you start to get a little hangry.
+If you're anything like me, you need a Mexican food fix at least twice a week or you start to get a little hangry.
 Lucky for me, San Francisco is a real foodie destination nd is known for its Mexican food, and that means regular taco time!
 I thought I'd do a round-up post of where to find the best tacos in San Francisco so that when you visit, you'll know where to go.
 I go to all of these places regularly whenever I am in the Bay Area, and all of them are 100% worth a visit.

 San Francisco has a long history with Mexican food with the highest concentration of eateries to be found in the Mission district, but not exclusively.
 However, for anyone who is a big fan of Mexican food, you can't go wrong hanging out there and you will not leave unsatisfied.
 Read on for my round-up of the best tacos in San Francisco...

-Anyway.
-Onto tacos!
-Let me be your guide to the best tacos in San Francisco!
-This is a list I have put together over several trips to the Bay Area over the last two years and includes my absolute favourites and the places I would recommend to anyone.
+This is a list I have put together over several trips to the Bay Area over the last two years and includes my absolute favourites and the places for tacos I would recommend to anyone.
 I will add to this list as time goes on, so for now...enjoy...